Temple Owls men's soccer: Players

+Current roster

 Coaching history

 Temple University has had seven coaches in their program's existence.

 Seasons

 NCAA Tournament history

 Temple has appeared in seven NCAA Tournaments.
 Their most recent appearance came in 1985.

 Rivalries

 Located in Philadelphia, the program has long-standing historic rivals with the other university's soccer programs in the area.
 This includes Drexel of the Colonial Athletic Association, La Salle and Saint Joseph's of the Atlantic 10 Conference, Penn of the Ivy League, and Villanova of the Big East Conference.
 These five schools are among the Temple's most played opponents.
 Additionally, Temple has regularly played against Philadelphia U, Penn State, Delaware and Lafayette, due to the school's proximity to Temple.

 Historically, the Owls have been rivals with West Chester, but the two sides are now in different divisions, and have not met since 1997.